 His father's lawyer spoke up for him with the sheriff, but the lawyer and the sheriff are the ones responsible.
 So the sheriff keeps sending him on tasks or leads that are supposed to get him killed, only to be flummoxed when Clay returns.
 Along the way, he falls for the sheriff's niece (played by Susan Cabot), and there's a perfunctory romance there.
 You would think the inevitable reveal her uncle was a killer and a crook would hit a little harder, but not really.

-Mostly, it's just how interested he seems to get in Clay.
-Whitey is found not guilty after the sheriff and lawyer pay another local, more small-time hood to provide an alibi for Kincade at his trial.
-You could do a whole thing on this movie, just in the weird love/hate, co-dependent relationships all the crooks have in this movie.
-Needing each other to cover for one another, but none of them trusting each other, or even liking each other much.
+Mostly, it's just how interested he gets in Clay.
+Whitey is found not guilty after the sheriff and lawyer pay another local, more small-time hood (played by the guy who played the Professor on Gilligan's Island) to provide an alibi for Whitey at his trial.
+You could do a whole thing on this movie, just in the weird love/hate, co-dependent relationships all the crooks have in this movie*.

 2 comments: